Ya Mustafa: Appearances

 The song is featured in a number of Egyptian movies, including one starring the Egyptian actor Ismail Yassin in the 1950s, and another featuring Salah Zulfikar in the 1961 film That's What Love Is.
 It is also used in the Indian film Aatish.
 The comedy troupe Warkop made a parody of this song in their 1979 film debut, Mana Tahan.

 The rhythm and melody of the song inspired many popular Egyptian chants, particularly related to Egyptian football.
 It is the most popular chant of Ahly (Cairo) fans, and is many directed at their most popular rivals Zamalek, they have used it to dis their rivals for more than 30 years.
 The Ahly chant has different lyrics and begins with a popular Egyptian folk term originally belonging to working farmers while digging the Suez Canal, (Hela Hela ..
-Hela Hela ..Ho) meaning "hey hey, COME ON! (for enthusiasm)", and is then followed by (El Zamalek k*** ommo) meaning "F*** the mothers of Zamalek" and vise versa It is the most popular chant of Zamalek (Cairo) fans, and is many directed at their most popular rivals Ahly, Zamalek fans chant (Hela Hela ..
+Hela Hela ..Ho) meaning "hey hey, COME ON! (for enthusiasm)", and is then followed by (El Zamalek k*** ommo) meaning "F*** the mothers of Zamalek" and vice versa.
+It is the most popular chant of Zamalek (Cairo) fans, and is many directed at their most popular rivals Ahly, Zamalek fans chant (Hela Hela ..
 Hela Hela ..Ho) meaning "hey hey, COME ON! (for enthusiasm)", and is then followed by (El Ahly k*** ommo) meaning "F*** the mothers of Ahly".